JuliaIO/MAT.jl/README.md

 ## Caveats

-* All files are written in MATLAB v7.3 format.
+* All files are written in MATLAB v7.3 format by default.
-* MATLAB v4 files are not currently supported.
+* Writing in MATLAB v4 format is provided by the matwrite4 function.

 ## Credits

 The MAT_HDF5 module, which provides read/write support for MATLAB v7.3 files, was written primarily by [Tim Holy](https://github.com/timholy/).
 The MAT_v5 module, which provides read support for MATLAB v5/v6/v7 files, was written primarily by [Simon Kornblith](https://github.com/simonster/).
+The MAT_v4 module, which provides read and write support for MATLAB v4 files, was written primarily by [Victor Saase](https://github.com/vsaase/).